kathleengraham/web-scraping-with-beautiful-soup/README.md

 ## Python Scraping with Flask and MongoDB

-The next scraping of the same five websites was done using:
+Next, scraping of the same five websites was done with a Python file and the following:
-* Python
 * pandas
 * Beautiful Soup
 * Splinter